 Most toppers recommend focusing on a limited set of high-quality CAT study materials rather than collecting too many resources.
 Therefore, initially explore some sources and stick with it which suits you the best.
 A mix of standard books, coaching mocks, and past year papers is usually enough.
 Stick to one source per subject and complement it with mock tests.

 Preparing for the CAT exam at home is completely possible.
-The only conditions are to stay disciplined and exposure to the right resources.
+The only conditions are to stay disciplined and to have exposure to the right resources.
 Many toppers have cleared CAT without coaching by following a structured plan.
 Here’s how you can do it:

 With focus, smart planning, and the right CAT study material, preparing from home can be just as effective as coaching.